ONE OF THE FIRST NFL ROOKIES TO EVER GET HALF HIS HEAD SHAVED WAS FORMER OAKLAND RAIDERS RIGHT GUARD GENNARO DINAPOLI

-“From what I have heard from the guys, they had a good attitude about it and knew that it is simply a part of being on the team.
-However, they were more than excited to shave off the embarrassment the next night to avoid more head-turning and laughs from around campus.
+“From what I have heard from the guys, they had a good attitude about it and knew that it is simply a part of being on the team.".

 Haircut initiations seem to be especially popular at church-owned colleges.
 Which I guess proves that church schools enjoy a good initiation as much as any secular school.
 Good for them!!!

-One freshman baseball player at the same religious university shown in the initiation photos above, upon emerging from beneath the clippers, gets a welcoming hug from all the upperclassmen who have just shaved him -- a hug thanking him for being man enough to prove his devotion to the baseball team by voluntarily submitting to an embarrassing haircut.
+One freshman baseball player at the same religious university shown in the initiation photos above, upon emerging from beneath the clippers, gets a big welcoming hug from all the upperclassmen who have just shaved him -- a hug thanking him for being man enough to prove his devotion to the baseball team by voluntarily submitting to an embarrassing haircut.

-Most freshmen everywhere say they openly welcome the initiation head shavings because they bring such a powerful feeling of bonding with other team members.
-No photo illustrates that benefit more than this one.
+Most freshmen everywhere say they openly welcome the initiation head shavings because they bring precisely this kind of powerful bonding with other team members. .

 Part of the ritual is for each victim to show off his initiation shave to the upperclassmen after they finish shearing him -- as seen in the photos above.
 Judging by the big grins on the faces of everyone, it's hard to tell who's having more fun with the ritual -- the victims or the barbers

 “The time has come again for of spotting unconventional haircuts and finding out who is new to the men’s rugby team.